texastribune/donations/README.md

 and Salesforce so that Docker can find them.
 By default the `Makefile` will look for `env-docker` but this can be overridden with the `DOCKER_ENV_FILE` environment variable.

 You should also install [`pre-commit`](https://pre-commit.com/#install), which we use for managing Git hooks.
 Once downloaded, run `pre-commit install` at the root of this repo.
+You'll also need Node version 8.

 Requirements
 ------------